Melvyn R. Paisley

 Melvyn Robert Paisley (October 9, 1924 – December 19, 2001) was appointed United States Assistant Secretary of the Navy (Research, Engineering and Systems) by President Ronald Reagan from 1981 to 1987.
 He was prosecuted in Operation Ill Wind in which he, numerous other government employees and 60 private citizens were arrested.
 In 1991, he admitted that while in office he had accepted hundreds of thousands of dollars of bribes and was sentenced to four years in prison.

 Biography

 Melvyn R. Paisley was born on October 9, 1924, in Portland, Oregon.
 He grew up in a logging camp where his father was a lumberjack and his mother was a cook.
 During World War II, Paisley enlisted in the United States Army Air Corps and became a distinguished pilot.
-He flew the P-47 Thunderbolt in the 9th Air Force, downed six enemy airplanes and was subsequently awarded the Distinguished Service Cross, two Silver Stars and the Distinguished Flying Cross.
+He flew the P-47 Thunderbolt with the 366th Fighter Group in the 9th Air Force, downed six enemy airplanes and was subsequently awarded the Distinguished Service Cross, two Silver Stars and the Distinguished Flying Cross.

 After the war, Paisley studied engineering and received a bachelor's degree from the American Institute of Technology in 1953 and a master's degree from the Massachusetts Institute of Technology in 1954.